Darshan29292/Webdriverio/README.md

 To configure your tests, checkout the wdio.conf.js file in your test directory.
 It comes with a bunch of documented options you can choose from.

 Environment-specific configurations
 You can setup multiple configs for specific environments.
 Let's say you want to have a different baseUrl for your local and pre-deploy tests.
 Use the wdio.conf.js to set all general configs (like mochaOpts) that don't change.
 They act as default values.
-For each different environment you can create a new config with the following name scheme:
+For each different environment you can create a new config with the

-wdio.<ENVIRONMENT>.conf.js